Work is continuing on the Powell River Airport runway extension with the project at approximately week two of its six-week duration.

 A grant awarded to the city from the BC Air Access Program will cover 75 per cent of the project cost.

-“When completed, the runway will meet Transport Canada requirements for a flat 60-metre strip of ground that extends from the end of the runway pavement to act as a safety area,” said airport coordinator Denis Dilworth.
+“When completed, the runway will meet Transport Canada requirements for a flat 60-metre strip of ground that extends from the end of the runway pavement to act as a safety area,” stated airport coordinator Denis Dilworth in a media release.

-The project will be carried out at night and the runway will be shut down from 7:30 pm to 6:20 am.
-The overnight work schedule will continue seven days a week for two weeks and then go to six days a week.
+The project is being carried out at night and the runway will be shut down from 7:30 pm to 6:20 am.

 Approximately 2,000 truckloads of materials will be transported to the airport.
 According to the city’s public works department, there will be a dump truck arriving at the construction site every five minutes for the next four weeks.